mike182uk/playlist-pipeline/README.md

 ### How does `playlist-pipeline` authenticate with Spotify?

 [Authorization Code Flow with Proof Key for Code Exchange (PKCE)](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow-with-proof-key-for-code-exchange-pkce).
 This method is used so that the acquired access token can be refereshed when it has expired, without the need to provide the client secret.

+### Why do I need to use my own Spotify app?

+The original intention was to release a Spotify app for use with `playlist-pipeline` so that this step would not be needed, but unfortuntately CLI apps like this do not fit with Spotify's vision for the Spotify app platform 😢

 ---